What is The Art Connection?

 Is the artwork permanently donated?

 The art is permanently given by the art donors directly to the agency.
-The agency owns the art and must follow the stipulations of the Donee Agreement and Deed.
+The agency owns the art and must follow the stipulations of the Donee Agreement and Deed of Gift.

 What happens after an agency selects art?

 When art is selected, The Art Connection contacts the art donors for approval and handles all the paperwork needed to donate the art.
 Upon receipt of the confirmation packet, the agency is expected to contact the art donors within 15 days and pick up the art within 30 days.
-The transfer of art occurs and signed Deeds are retained by art donor, agency, and The Art Connection.
+The transfer of art occurs and the signed Deed of Gift is retained by art donor, agency, and The Art Connection.
 Any art not picked up by the 3 month mark will be removed from placement.

 How is the art transported?

-The recipient agency is responsible for calling the art donor within two weeks and scheduling a convenient time to pick up the art within a month.
-When picking up the art, the agency brings an appropriately sized vehicle and the Deeds to transfer ownership of the art.
+The recipient agency is responsible for calling and scheduling a convenient time to pick up the art within a month.
+When picking up the art, the agency brings an appropriately sized vehicle.

 Is the art framed?